sriraba/AdvanceTopicsInWebDevelopment_TheGourmetKitchen/README.md

 3. Backend (server) setup steps
-    - Go to the server directory
+    - Go to the server directory (or open the backend deployement link)
         >- `cd server`
         >- `node index.js`